- Home

 If you suffer from poor gut health or digestive issues, adding different types of fermented food and drink to your diet could bring many benefits.

-Known for their probiotic content, some fermented foods and drinks can be extremely effective at balancing healthy levels of bacteria in the gut and relieving common symptoms of digestive issues such as diarrhoea, bloating, constipation, and gas.
+Known for their probiotic content, some fermented foods and drinks can be incredibly effective at balancing gut bacteria and relieving common symptoms of digestive issues such as diarrhoea, bloating, constipation, and gas.

-While it can be easy to feel that you lack control when it comes to your gut health, sometimes simple changes can make all the difference.
+While it can be easy to feel that you lack control of your gut health, sometimes simple changes can make all the difference.

-For more tips and advice on all things gut-related, you might like to check out our articles; 7 ways to improve gut health and 13 prebiotic foods to add to your diet.
+For more tips and advice on all things gut-related, check out our articles: 7 ways to improve gut health and 13 prebiotic foods to add to your diet.

 What fermented foods do you eat the most?
 What health benefits have you experienced from eating fermented foods?
 We’d be interested in hearing from you in the comments below.